documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 Total CPU Usage Graph
 ---------------------

-On this screen, it is also possible to visualize the CPU usage, in millicores, of each Kubernetes resource, for this, the user has to specify the namespace and the resources they wish to view the CPU consumption, and click on the “Magnifying Glass” icon |icone_lupa_vermelha|, to do the search, returning the last thirty minutes of CPU and Memory consumption.
+On this screen, it is also possible to visualize the CPU usage, in millicores, of each Kubernetes resource, for this, the user has to specify the namespace and the resources they wish to view the CPU consumption, and click on the "Magnifying Glass" icon |icone_lupa_vermelha|, to do the search, returning the last thirty minutes of CPU and Memory consumption.

 .. image:: /figuras/fig_mangue/006_mangue_uso_total_cpu.png